rust-lang/book/src/ch17-02-concurrency-with-async.md

 ## Concurrency With Async

-In this section, we will apply async to some of the same concurrency challenges we tackled with threads in chapter 16.
-Because we already talked about a lot of the key ideas there, in this section we will focus on what is different between threads and futures.
+In this section, we’ll apply async to some of the same concurrency challenges we tackled with threads in chapter 16.
+Because we already talked about a lot of the key ideas there, in this section we’ll focus on what’s different between threads and futures.

 In many cases, the APIs for working with concurrency using async are very